marymafa/marymafa.github.io/_posts/2018-04-03-clean-code.md

 ### conclusion

-.
-We all know that even the bad code works.
+I know that even the bad code works.
 But it takes time and resources to make a program good.